sturmianseq/yamicache/NOTES.md

 1.  add/commit/push the new version info w/ `[skip ci] prep for release`
 1.  create a tag with `python manage.py ver tag`
     NOTE: This will push any checked-in changes and the new tag
-1.  build the packages: `python setup.py sdist bdist_wheel`
+1.  build the packages: `python manage.py build dist`
 1.  upload to pypi: `twine upload dist/*`